bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 the recipe can use for native opcode fields etc. The encoding recipe has additional constraints that must be satisfied:

-- The CPU mode that must be active to enable encodings.
 - An :py:class:`InstructionFormat` that must match the format required by the opcodes of any encodings that use this recipe.
 - An additional :term:`instruction predicate`.